Performance of the Gamma-ray Transient Monitor at the IHEP Electron-Beam Facility: Instrument Design and Experimental Setup

-To meet the calibration requirements of high-energy particle detectors, especially space particle detectors, we have independently developed a continuous-energy-tunable, low-current, quasi-single-electron accelerator calibration facility, located at the Institute of High Energy Physics, Chinese Academy of Sciences.
-The accelerator's electron beam is generated by accelerating low-energy electrons emitted from a low-current electron gun.
+To meet the calibration requirements of high-energy particle detectors, particularly space particle detectors, the Institute of High Energy Physics (IHEP) developed a continuous-energy-tunable, low-current, quasi-single-electron high-energy accelerator, known as the IHEP Electron-Beam Facility.
+The electron beam is generated by accelerating low-energy electrons emitted from a low-current electron gun.
 It can provide pulsed beams with intensities ranging from a single electron to several tens of electrons, with energies ranging from 100 keV to 50 MeV.
-The pulse duration can be adjusted between 1 ns and 10 ns at a maximum repetition rate of 50 Hz.
-This system has been used for testing and calibration of various detectors, including silicon detectors, scintillation counters, and crystal detectors.
+This system can be used for the testing and calibration of various detectors, such as silicon detectors, scintillator counters, and crystal detectors.
+In this work, we used this electron-beam facility for detailed performance testing of the GTP.

-Figure~\ref{fig:2} shows the experimental layout of the High Energy Physics Institute’s quasi-single-electron accelerator.
-To achieve beam energies adjustable from 100 keV to 50 MeV, the high-energy electron accelerator calibration facility's acceleration tubes are divided into two sections: a 1-meter-long tube (A1) and a 3-meter-long tube (A2).
+Figure~\ref{fig:2} shows the experimental layout of the IHEP Electron-Beam Facility.
+To achieve beam energies adjustable from 100 keV to 50 MeV, the facility's acceleration tubes are divided into two sections: a 1-meter-long tube (A1) and a 3-meter-long tube (A2).
 Following the 1-meter-long acceleration tube is a deflection magnet (B1) that directs low-energy beams to the side terminal of the accelerator.
 The low-energy range can cover beams with energies below 7 MeV.
 High-energy beams exceeding 7 MeV need to pass through the 3-meter-long acceleration tube after the 1-meter tube for further acceleration, then consecutively through deflection magnets B2 to B4, finally reaching the side terminal of the accelerator.
 The accelerator terminal is connected to a vacuum chamber, within which the GTP is positioned.
 Signals are transmitted through cables to an external data acquisition system (Fig~\ref{fig:2}).
-Figures~\ref{fig:3} (a), (b), and (c) respectively show the physical images of the electron accelerator tunnel, the large vacuum chamber, and the GTP calibration site.
+Figures~\ref{fig:3} (a), (b), and (c) show the physical images of the electron accelerator tunnel, the large vacuum chamber, and the GTP testing site, respectively.

 To obtain quasi-single-electron beams, beam collimators are placed along the accelerator and at the terminal.
 The attenuation factor of the collimator slits, measured under normal electron beam conditions, is approximately 1/350.
 After the quadrupole magnet Q4 in the high-energy section, one set of horizontal and vertical beam slits is installed.
 After the final quadrupole magnet Q5, two sets of horizontal and vertical beam slits are installed to scrape the beam according to its angle and transverse position.
 The control of beam energy and energy spread at the accelerator terminal is achieved using the final 90-degree deflection magnet and the beam collimators at the end of the accelerator.
 Ideally, the relationship between the beam's bending radius in the magnetic field, the magnetic field strength, and the beam energy is given by Equation~\ref{eq:Calibration Facility}.